algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x34 {uint8 position in scratch space to load from}
 - Pops: _None_
 - Pushes: any
-- copy a value from scratch space to the stack
+- copy a value from scratch space to the stack.
+All scratch spaces are 0 at program start.

 ## store i